 Brisbane is the capital city of Queensland and is the third-most populous city in Australia.
 However, there are dozens of interesting things about this city, like how the Spring Hill water reservoir is now an underground opera performing space.

-Their city hall is also the largest city hall in Australia and the first-ever cultivated Macadamia tree in the world could also be found here.
+Their city hall is also the largest city hall in Australia, and the first-ever cultivated Macadamia tree in the world could also be found here.
 To make the most out of your stay in Brisbane, the ideal duration to stay here is four days.

 The best way to get around Brisbane is through public transportation.
 You can ride a combination of trams, trains, ferries, and buses.
 Just like in the other cities, you can avail of an unlimited pass called seeQ card, which allows you to use these modes of transportation for three to five days.